-Long-term exposure to respiratory irritants may result in disease of the airways involving difficult breathing and related systemic problems.
+Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.
 Skin contact with the material is more likely to cause a sensitisation reaction in some persons compared to the general population.
 Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.
 There is some evidence that inhaling this product is more likely to cause a sensitisation reaction in some persons compared to the general population.
 Cement contact dermatitis (CCD) may occur when contact shows an allergic response, which may progress to sensitisation.
 Sensitisation is due to soluble chromates (chromate compounds) present in trace amounts in some cements and cement products.
 Soluble chromates readily penetrate intact skin.
-Cement dermatitis can be characterised by fissures, eczematous rash, dystrophic nails, and dry skin; acute contact with highly alkaline mixtures may cause localised necrosis.
+Cement dermatitis can be characterised by fissures, eczematous rash, dystrophic nails, and dry skin; acute contact with highly alkaline mixtures may cause localised necrosis

-Overexposure to respirable dust may cause coughing, wheezing, difficulty in breathing and impaired lung function.
-Chronic symptoms may include decreased vital lung capacity, chest infections

-Repeated exposures, in an occupational setting, to high levels of fine- divided dusts may produce a condition known as pneumoconiosis which is the lodgement of any inhaled dusts in the lung irrespective of the effect.
-This is particularly true when a significant number of particles less than 0.5 microns (1/50,000 inch), are present.
-Lung shadows are seen in the X-ray.
+Overexposure to the breathable dust may cause coughing, wheezing, difficulty in breathing and impaired lung function.
+Chronic symptoms may include decreased vital lung capacity and chest infections.
+Repeated exposures in the workplace to high levels of fine-divided dusts may produce a condition known as pneumoconiosis, which is the lodgement of any inhaled dusts in the lung, irrespective of the effect.
+This is particularly true when a significant number of particles less than 0.5 microns (1/50000 inch) are present.